Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

   first point above, the developers themselves can help you even more than the docs can (though we prefer you read the docs first).

-* Share your plugins with the world and make Supybot all that more attractive for other users so they will want to write their plugins for Supybot as well.
+* :ref:`Share your plugins with the world <distributing-plugins>` and make Supybot all that more attractive for other users so they will want to write their plugins for Supybot as well.

 * Read, read, read all the documentation.